Pyrrha-Foundation/pyrrha-coin/build-aux/mingw/readme.md

    build scripts located outside of the git repository download for some reason.
    This variable should point to the root path of the source.
 7. `BUILD_32_BIT` is commented out by default.
-If you wish to build 32-bit versions of the Nexa executables, uncomment this line.
+If you wish to build 32-bit versions of the Pyrrha executables, uncomment this line.
 8. `BUILD_64_BIT` is enabled by default.
 If you do not wish to build 64-bit executables then comment out this line.
 9. `MAKE_CORES` will improve build speed by compiling multiple object files in